-Whether you’re tired of being a or looking to take advantage of a seller’s market, there are plenty of reasons you might need to learn how to sell a tenant-occupied property in [tbwcityprime].
+Whether you’re tired of being a or looking to take advantage of a seller’s market, there are plenty of reasons you might need to learn how to sell a tenant-occupied property in Tulsa.
 Sure, it’s your house to sell, but having renters does affect the process.
 Violating lease agreements or angering a tenant could slow things down, so you’ll want to approach selling your tenant-occupied property with care and plenty of research.

 Selling a Tenant-Occupied Property

-One of the biggest challenges of figuring out how to sell a tenant-occupied property in [tbwcityprime] is that there’s so many variables to consider.
+One of the biggest challenges of figuring out how to sell a tenant-occupied property in Tulsa is that there’s so many variables to consider.
 Here are a few different ways to approach the sale, depending on your situation.

 If Your Tenant Has a Month-to-Month Lease

 Month-by-month leases are typically the most flexible rental situations.
 Depending on the state and city where the rental unit is located, you may only need to give your renters notice 30 or 60 days before you need them to hand over the keys.
 Make sure to provide notice (in the manner required by your lease) to your tenant detailing when the agreement will end.

 Landlords can typically terminate month-to-month leases without cause or explanation, so you aren’t required to tell your tenant about the sale.
 However, any housekeeping measures you need to take (think: preparing for inspections or open houses) may go more smoothly if you keep your tenant in the loop.

 Longer leases can slow down the process of selling a tenant-occupied property a bit.
 Unless your lease includes an early termination clause, your renter has the right to live on the property until the lease is up—assuming he or she is paying rent and hasn’t violated the lease agreement.